MobileNativeFoundation/rules_xcodeproj/docs/design-goals.md

 When that isn’t the case, and there needs to be a deviation (mainly to [satisfy other constraints](#attempts-to-match-the-outputs-of-bazel-build)), then the generated project should deviate as little as possible.
-A [different build mode](#build-with-bazel-via-proxy) might be required to make the project feel more native.
+A [different build mode](#build-with-proxy) might be required to make the project feel more native.

 ## Defined in `BUILD` files